-17.11) Impairment of long-term non-financial assets
+17.11) Impairment of assets

-The long-term non-financial assets subject to amortization or depreciation are subject to annual impairment tests or more frequently if there are events or circumstances that indicate that they might be affected.
+Goodwill and intangible assets with indefinite useful lives are not subject to amortization or depreciation and are subject to annual impairment tests, or more frequently if there are events or circumstances that indicate that they might be affected.
 Other assets are subject to impairment tests when events or circumstances arise that indicate that their book value might not be recovered.
 Impairment losses correspond to the amounts where the book value of the asset exceeds their recoverable amount.
 The recoverable amount of assets is the higher of the fair value of the asset less the costs incurred for its sale and value in use.
 For impairment assessment purposes, assets are grouped at the lowest levels at which they generate identifiable cash flows separately which are largely independent of the cash flows of other assets or the Company's assets (cash-generating units).
-Non-financial assets are assessed at every reporting date in order to identify potential reversals of such impairment.
+Impaired non-financial assets other than goodwill are reviewed to determine the possible reversal of impairment at the end of each reporting period.